 The relationship between franchisor and sub-franchisor is not as close as that between franchisor and franchisee.
 The performance at unit level in a master franchise arrangement is delivered by the sub-franchisees.
-The sub-franchisor's role is to recruit, train and supervise the performance by the sub-franchisees and to provide them with the appropriate range of "franchisor" services.

-The franchisor's overall supervisory functions will not normally involve a day to day participation in the activities of the network in the host country.3 While the franchisor can visit the host country, it will only with difficulty be able to keep up to date with the performance of the network or with any dissatisfaction of the sub-franchisees with the performance of the sub-franchisor.
-Nonperformance on the part of the sub-franchisor will often lead to poor performance on the part of the sub-franchisees.
+The sub-franchisor's role is to recruit, train and supervise the performance by the sub-franchisees and to provide them with the appropriate range of "franchisor" services.2 the sub-franchisor.
+Non-performance on the part of the sub-franchisor will often lead to poor performance on the part of the sub-franchisees.
 By the time a franchisor discovers the nature and extent of non-performance by the sub-franchisor a great deal of damage may have occurred.
-The sub-franchisees may, for example, be very unhappy with the poor performance of the sub-franchisor and disillusioned with the franchisor and the system consequence.
-It would be very difficult for the franchisor to recover the confidence of the sub-franchisees in such a situation, or for a new sub-franchisor to take over.
+The subfranchisees may, for example, be very unhappy with the poor performance of the sub-franchisor and disillusioned with the franchisor and the system as a consequence.
+It would be very difficult for the franchisor to recover the confidence of the sub-franchisees in such a situation, or for a new subfranchisor to take over.

+The franchisor's overall supervisory functions will not normally involve a day to day participation in the activities of the network in the host country.3 While the franchisor can visit the host country, it will only with difficulty be able to keep up to date with the performance of the network or with any dissatisfaction of the sub-franchisees with the performance of